ahmedabd39/FMVMJITDP/README.md

 ## The Projects used in this work

-FMVM-JITDP is evaluated on the benchmark defect dataset of Yatish et al. (ICSE 2019), further examined by Wattanakriengkrai et al. (TSE 2020), using **one selected release from each of nine open-source projects**.
-For each labeled code-change instance, the lexical and AST views are built from the pre- and post-change states surrounding the corresponding commit.
+FMVM-JITDP is evaluated on the benchmark defect dataset of Yatish et al. (ICSE 2019), further examined by Wattanakriengkrai et al. (TSE 2020).

 | Project (release)     | Domain                          | Retained | Defective rate (%) |
 |-----------------------|---------------------------------|---------:|-------------------:|